napolitanod/Danger-Zone/README.md

 * Zones can now trigger other zones including world zones and generic dangers
 * Zones can activate / deactivate other zones
 * Zones can now have a variable limit set for source, in case that more than one source is on the scene.
+* Zones can clear ambient sounds

 #### Dangers
 * New Weather danger part, allowing for triggering of canvas wide weather effects.
 Requires FXMaster module.
+* New Ambient Sound danger part, allowing for placing of ambient sounds on the canvas.
 * New Scene danger part:
   * Update foreground and background image
   * Update foreground elevation